nathandaven/usenti-mac/README.md

 # Usenti for Mac
 Usenti, a sprite editor and C source code exporter for the Gameboy Advance, wrapped using WineSkin for macOS (32/64/arm).
 Made for CS 2261 at Georgia Tech!

-# Installation
+## Installation

 Here is my attempt to distribute a wine wrapped Usenti for Mac using Wineskin!

 Go ahead and run "InstallUsenti.command" to get going.
 **NOTE:** right click, and click open, rather than double clicking.
-Otherwise, macOS will nto let you run the script
+Otherwise, macOS will not let you run the script

-# Backup Method
+## Backup Method

 If this doesn't work for you, try these steps to do it manually: